How Does Insurance Handle Car Accident Claims?

 1. Exchange Information: Exchange essential information with the other parties involved.
 Obtain names, addresses, phone numbers, and insurance information.
 If there are witnesses, collect their contact details as well.
 This information will be vital when filing an insurance claim or pursuing legal action.

 2. Photograph the Scene: Capture the accident scene from various angles.
-Include photographs involved, their positions, and any visible damages.
+Include photographs of the vehicles involved, their positions, and any visible damages.
 Document road conditions, traffic signals, and relevant signage.
 These images serve as valuable evidence in establishing the circumstances of the accident.

 3. Capture License Plates: Photograph the license plates of all vehicles involved in the accident.
 This helps identifying and locating the parties later if needed.
 It is a simple yet effective way to ensure accurate information for your records.